History of Tampa, Florida: New neighborhoods, churches, and schools

 The first hospital was built in 1887.
 Tampa's first suburb, Tampa Heights was established by Henderson in 1889.
 The Hyde Park neighborhood was established on land owned by Obadiah H. Platt.
-Henry Plant decided to build a lavish resort near the Tampa terminus of his railroad.
-Plant bought fifteen acres on the west side of the Hillsborough River and in July 1888, the Tampa Bay Hotel's cornerstone was laid.
-Plant's selection of the Tampa Bay Hotel site was quite deliberate.
-He chose a large piece of land near his railroad depot, yet separate from the town.
-In the case of Tampa, the hotel would be such a boon that the city council readily agreed to several concessions to Plant, including low, fixed-rate taxes for his hotel and a promise that the city would build a bridge over the Hillsborough River at Lafayette Street (now Kennedy Boulevard) at the city's expense.
-Plant also brought the Florida Central and Peninsular Railroad into town.

 New church denominations came to Tampa, including St. Andrew's Episcopal in 1871, First Presbyterian in 1884, and Zion Lutheran in 1893.

 In the era of segregation, the area's black population was required to use separate establishments.
 This included churches, such as St. James Episcopal, founded in 1895 to serve the predominantly black cigar workers from The Bahamas and Cuba.
 Other surviving segregation-era churches include Beulah Baptist Institutional Church, formed by freed slaves in 1865, and St. Paul A.M.E., founded in 1870 as Tampa's first African Methodist Episcopal congregation.

 Hillsborough High School, the area's oldest public high school opened in 1882.
 Hyde Park School, now Gorrie Elementary School, after mechanical cooling pioneer John Gorrie, was built in 1889.
 Tampa Business College was established in 1890, and telephones began operating that same year.
 In 1892, the courthouse was constructed, designed by Wood and built by Kendrick's nephew.
 Jesuit High School opened in 1899.